CopernicaMarketingSoftware/Documentation/ResponsiveEmail/JSON/property-separator-style.md

 # Property `style`

-The `style` property is a simple property inside
-<a href="/support/json/block-separator">separator blocks</a> used to set the style of
+The `style` property is a simple property inside [separator blocks](/support/json/block-separator) used to set the style of the separator.
-the separator.
 You can for example create dashed, dotted, or solid separators.
 The default is "solid".

 <table class="info">
     <thead>